CharlesArnal/IWAE_replication_project/README.md

 # Importance Weighted Autoencoders
 Replication and discussion of experiments from the papers "Importance Weighted Autoencoders" ( https://arxiv.org/abs/1509.00519 ) and "Tighter Variational Bounds are Not Necessarily Better" ( https://arxiv.org/abs/1802.04537 ) on importance weighted variational autoencoders (IWAEs), with a few additional original experiments.
 Full description of the project is available in the pdf IWAE_replication.pdf.
-This was a joint work with Jamie Lee and Nicholas Pezzotti.
+This was a joint work with Jamie Lee and Nicholas Pezzotti in the context of the University of Cambridge's MPhil in Machine Learning and Machine Intelligence .

 # Setup
 The code was run using Tensorflow version 2.4.1 and Numpy version 1.19.5